AmirPeleg/Employee/README.md

-# Employee - Smart program to calculate cost efficiency of company
+# Employee - Smart program to calculate cost efficiency of a company

 ## Table of Contents
 * [General Info](#general-information)